 ”.

 3 Under the Public Sector Management Act 1994 the names of departments can be changed.
-At the time of this reprint the former Lands and Surveys Department is called the Department of Land Administration.
+At the time of this compilation the former Lands and Surveys Department is called the Department of Land Administration.

 4 Abolished by the Environmental Protection Act 1986 Sch.
 3 cl.
 5.